Please wait ... loading

 Finished in the top 10 on the money list and earned over $2 million for first time in his career, completing the season with a victory.

 Chosen by his peers as PGA TOUR Comeback Player of the Year.

+Didn't begin his season until March, played 13 events and made only one cut that resulted in a T58 at the B.C.
+Open in September.
 Had additional surgery to increase blood flow in the joint of the elbow.

 Right-elbow issues caused the most frustrating season of his career.
 Made only one cut, at the Las Vegas Invitational, in his 25th of 26 starts (24 missed cuts, one withdrawal).
 Finished T63 in Nevada.
 Played in the Independent Insurance Agent Open in late October and then prepared for elbow surgery in December to remove bone spurs.

 Made 15 of 28 cuts and finished 141st on the money list.

 Missed his first seven cuts to start the season and made only 12 cuts in 31 official starts.